jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

 _A re-creation of American Industrial Age powers doing business in the 1960s.
 They are trying to figure out how to keep their obsolete products relevant.
 When the Internet Age hit in 1969, the "juniors" of this world, with no idea how to make anything, kept doing business the same way.
 They sold out their factories, engineers, and plants.
-Too often they became Darth Blockbusters, abusing trademarks, copyrights, patents to suppress new and better products._
+Too often they became Darth Blockbusters, abusing trademarks, copyrights, patents to suppress new and better technology._

 ## What's That Called

 I used to worked at a call-center.
 Customers had a car accident and I'd process their claim over the phone.
 When customers had a paper invoice or report, I usually needed a copy.
-Customers always would ask themselves where to get a scanner or a fax machine.
+Customers would usually ask themselves where to get a scanner or a fax machine.

 I'd remind them their smartphone has a great camera—they could just snap a photo and email me.
-This always sparked a eureka moment; "that's right, I can do that, thanks John!
-I'll get that too you right now".
+This always sparked a eureka moment; "that's right, I can do that, thanks John!"

 That's what I mean by cyborgology, majic, and technological evolution.
 When a new tool is in our hand, it gives us a new ability, and therefore increases our cyborgolgy.
 But we need to be taught how to use our new abilities.
 We can either learn the majic of new tools ourselves, or a majician can teach us.